dotnet/Silk.NET/documentation/proposals/Proposal - Vulkan Struct Chaining - #3 Managed Chaining.md

 ### Appending to a chain

-You can call `Append` on a `ManagedChain` to efficiently create a new, larger, `ManagedChain` with a new item appended to the end, e.g:
+You can call `Append` on a `ManagedChain` (of length < 16) to efficiently create a new, larger, `ManagedChain` with a new item appended to the end, e.g:

 ```csharp
 using var chain = new ManagedChain<PhysicalDeviceFeatures2, PhysicalDeviceDescriptorIndexingFeatures>(